 - Honored in Kansas City Business Journal's Best of the Bar, 2013, 2014

-- After the Missouri Court of Appeals reversed summary judgment in favor of law-firm client, the Supreme Court of Missouri granted transfer and affirmed the summary judgment of the trial court, saving the client from defending claims asserting $17 million in damages.
+- In 2014, the Supreme Court of Missouri granted transfer we sought for our law-firm client after the Court of Appeals reversed summary judgment in its favor.
+The high court affirmed and reinstated the summary judgment, saving the client from defending claims asserting $17 million in damages.

-- Missouri Court of Appeals reversed judgment in favor of defendants and took the rare step of affirmatively ordering a six-figure judgment in favor of our client on appeal.
+- In 2013, the Missouri Court of Appeals reversed judgment in favor of defendants in a lawsuit arising out of a failed partnership and took the rare step of affirmatively ordering a six-figure judgment in favor of our client on appeal.

-- The Missouri Court of Appeals reversed $5 million of a $6 million judgment agreeing that most of the claims were barred by sovereign immunity.
+- In 2012, the Missouri Court of Appeals reversed $5 million of a $6 million judgment against our client (a public agency) agreeing that most of the claims were barred by sovereign immunity.

-- The U.S. Court of Appeals for the Tenth Circuit reversed a federal administrative agency decision against a client and in favor of insurer as arbitrary and capricious because the agency had refused to determine whether information forming the basis of its decision was credible.
+- In 2011, the U.S. Court of Appeals for the Tenth Circuit reversed a federal administrative agency decision against our client and in favor of insurer as arbitrary and capricious because the agency had refused to determine whether information forming the basis of its decision was credible.

 - United States District Court, Western District of Missouri